- What liability for maintenance and repairs do I have?

-Smart Lease: You are required to keep the inside of the property in a good state of repair during the term of your lease.
-This includes repairing any damage cause by your or your visitors, but does not include fair wear and tear (painting, decorating etc).
-We are responsible for external repairs and maintenance, although you remain responsible for any external damage caused by you or your visitors.
+Smart Lease: Ordinarily Smart Leases are ‘Internal Repairing and Insuring’ only, which means you are not responsible for any external maintenance or repairs.
+However, you are required to keep the inside of the property in a good state of repair during the term of your lease, and you are responsible for any damage (whether internal or external) caused by you or your visitors.

 - I have a problem with my property – what should I do?

-If a problem occurs that you consider to be the responsibility of the Landlord, or for which you need some help, then this should be reported to email@example.com or by calling your Property Manager on 0800 122 3330.
+If a problem occurs that you consider to be the responsibility of the Landlord, or for which you need some help, then this should be reported to email@example.com or by calling your Customer Engagement Manager on 0800 122 3330.